Self-Control: The Boundary Between Virtue and Vice

 Friends who decide to date exclusively are expected to set goals.
 Some are spoken—to know each other better, to travel together to a certain place on a certain date, and so on.
 Marriage, though not mentioned at the start, may be on the agenda.
 Here are four features of the relationship which can enhance the relationship; but without self-control can destroy it.

 We are encouraged to value our self-worth and not allow anyone to change our opinion of who we are.
-God designed each of us with a unique blend of skills and talents for a specific purpose.
-It is all right to affirm, “I like who I am, because God made me.”
+Each of us is designed with a unique blend of skills and talents for a specific purpose.
+It is all right to affirm, “I like who I am."

 However, individuality gets out of control when we: